randseay/dotfiles/README.md

 git config --global core.excludesfile ~/.gitignore_global
 ```

-Since the default user name and email are my personal ones, you'll need to change them to suit your purposes.
+Since the default user name and email are placeholders, you'll need to change them to suit your purposes.

 ```bash
 git config --global user.name "Your Name"